baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-cjdns-on-raspberry-pi.md

 # Step X: Discoverability
 * [nodeinfo.json](https://github.com/hyperboria/docs/blob/master/cjdns/nodeinfo-json.md)
 * [Adding your public node's credentials](https://github.com/hyperboria/peers)

+You may install a network service that depends on cjdns, for instance you might install `thttpd` to serve up [`nodeinfo.json`](https://docs.meshwith.me/en/cjdns/nodeinfo.json.html).
+If `thttpd` is configured to listen only on your cjdns IP, then it will not start until cjdns is up and running.
+Add `After=cjdns-wait-online.service` to `thttpd.service` to hold off starting the service until cjdns has the tunnel up and ready.

 # Step X: Clone the SD Card
 * [Backup, Restore, Customize and Clone your Raspberry Pi SD Cards (tutorial)](http://sysmatt.blogspot.com/2014/08/backup-restore-customize-and-clone-your.html)